 Please also try in clean environment, with no 3rd party plugins and possibly by wiping the entire .qgis2 folder.

 Without any project/data to test seems very improbable to me to find the source of the issue.

-#8 Updated by JW van Aalst almost 3 years ago
+#8 Updated by JW van Aalst over 3 years ago

 I did a clean install of QGIS Desktop 2.18.4 on Windows 10 64-bit.

 I tried it on my topo project file containing over 200 PostGIS map layers.

 The application crashes considerably less often than on 2.18.1.
 My estimation is only once in about 60-80 screen renderings.

 This is acceptable to me.